CMEGroup/datamine-telluslabs/LSTM-Model/README.md

-LSTM - Linear Regression Model For Predicting Yields
+LSTM - Linear Regression Model For Predicting Corn Yields

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Xupransh/datamine-telluslabs/master?filepath=%2FLSTM-Model%2FLSTM%2BLR.ipynb)

-Illinois_county_dist -

-Distance between each county in Illinois, used to gather prior information

 US_Corn_Area -

 State level data for harvest area, yield, of Corn in the US ~1800s-2018

-Processed Illinois Corn Area data -

-County level data for harvest area, yield, of Corn in the Illinois ~2012-2017
+US_Total_yield -

+Data for the total yield in the US/year in BU/Acre - this was added to the original dataset to provide information about yield